AnshSharma07/BWStatsToDC/README.md

 * Reupload the plugin
 * Sell copies of the plugin
 * Claim ownership of the plugin
-* Decomplie, Modify and redistribute the plugin without permission
+* Modify and redistribute the plugin without permission

 ## Version